Salient Issue

 1. Preventive and mitigating measures

 • Minimum wages.
 Both plantations and farmer organisations must set salaries for workers according to existing Collective Bargaining Agreements (CBA), official minimum wages for similar occupations or regional average wages, whichever is higher.
+Studies on flower workers find that this makes Fairtrade organisations attractive for workers.

 • Deductions and in-kind benefits.
 All deductions from wages must be legal, approved by the workers, and in line with the actual costs of the offered in-kind benefit.
 Where housing is provided by the company, it must be in decent condition, regularly maintained and not over-priced.